-If you’re exposed to loud noises–say using a lawnmower in your backyard, going to an arena to see your favorite band in concert, or simply sleeping in your own bed next to a snoring spouse–earplugs can be helpful.
+If you’re exposed to loud noises–say using a lawnmower in your backyard, blasting your radio, or simply sleeping in your own bed next to a snoring spouse–earplugs can be helpful.
 In the first two cases, they can help protect your hearing by turning down the volume.
 In the last case, they lower the decibels plus help save your sanity (and maybe your marriage) by letting you get a good night’s sleep.
 But are these ear protectors actually harming your hearing?

 Why Use Earplugs in the First Place?

 The case for earplugs is pretty simple: Properly used, earplugs can help protect your hearing by minimizing your exposure to excessive decibel levels.
-After you leave a loud place–say a football game where the Jumbotron keeps exhorting the crowd to “GET LOUD” when the opposing team kicks off–you’ve probably noticed that your hearing seems different, and you may experience symptoms of tinnitus.
+After you leave a loud place–say you walk past a construction site–you’ve probably noticed that your hearing seems different, and you may experience symptoms of tinnitus.
 This happens because those super-loud noises actually bend the tiny hair cells inside your inner ear.
 It often goes away within a day or two, because the hair cells have recovered.

 But if you’re exposed to excessive decibels constantly–say you work on a construction crew or at an airfield–the aural assault on those tiny hair cells is relentless.
 Instead of bending and then recovering, the cells are damaged permanently.
 You’ve got about 16,000 of those tiny cells inside each cochlea, but up to 50% of them can be damaged or destroyed before your hearing has changed enough for the deficiency to show up in a hearing test.